enoquelights/hassio_sms_gateway/README.md

 <img width="322" height="270" alt="image" src="https://github.com/user-attachments/assets/9695520e-eb64-40a2-9041-2b223e3561b3" />

-This is an asynchronous SMS gateway built with Python, aiohttp, and gammu, designed to send and receive SMS messages via HTTP endpoints.
+This is an asynchronous SMS gateway built with Python, aiohttp, py-smsgateway-async, and gammu, designed to send and receive SMS messages via HTTP endpoints.
 It supports integration with Home Assistant using supervisor events.

 Disclaimer:
 I am just uploading so others can use it, since the Integration has been deprecated.
 There probably wont be updates from me, fork if you need something changed or updated.